A Portfolio Review Primer

 What is the best method of showing my work at a review?

 This depends on the reviewers you’ll want to meet.
-In many cases, showing work on a computer or your IPAD is perfectly acceptable, particularly if you are showing editorial clients, advertising agency creatives and reps.
-These are people used to looking at a photograph’s content, and there is usually no objection to a presentation of this kind.
+In many cases, showing work on a laptop or iPad is perfectly acceptable, particularly if you are showing editorial clients, advertising agency creatives and reps.
+They are used to looking at a photograph’s content, and there is usually no objection to a presentation of this kind.
 On the other hand, showing work to the fine art community in this fashion may not be advisable.
 They’ll want to see your printmaking and craftsmanship.
 We don’t recommend prints larger than 16×20 inches if they’re matted.
 You can also bring a printed piece to offer the reviewer when your review is concluded for them to keep.
 Remember, they are there to discover new photographers so helping them to remember you is smart.

 How many photographs should I show during my reviews?